itkin/angularfire-resource/README.md

 # angularfire-resource
 Resource factory built on top of AngularFire
+>

-> This library is under active development and currently not production ready yet
+> This library is under active development and currently not production ready
+>
+>

-A FireResource instance is an extended [firebaseObject](https://www.firebase.com/docs/web/libraries/angular/api.html), so you'll find everything you're used to with angularfire, plus
+FireResource instances are extended [firebaseObject](https://www.firebase.com/docs/web/libraries/angular/api.html), so you'll find everything you're used to with angularfire, plus
 + createdAt / updatedAt timestamps
 + hooks (beforeCreate, afterCreate, beforeSave, afterSave)
-+ a dictionary map to ensure an instance is not retrieved 2 times from firebase
++ ensure an instance is not retrieved 2 times from firebase
-+ associations (hasOne and hasMany, returns respectively a firebaseObject instance or an association collection)
++ handle associations (hasOne and hasMany, returns respectively a firebaseObject instance or an association collection)

 AssociationCollection instances are extended [firebaseArray](https://www.firebase.com/docs/web/libraries/angular/api.html), plus